-When we talk about risks with the mRNA vaccines, with Pfizer and Moderna, we know that they can cause some side effects in the first 2 days.
+When we talk about risks with the mRNA vaccines, Pfizer and Moderna, we know that they can cause some side effects in the first 2 days.
 That’s the immune system at work for you.
-And there is a minimal risk of allergic reactions, which are almost never serious.
+And there is a minimal risk of allergic reactions, which are rarely serious.
 But what about myocarditis, meaning inflammation of the heart muscle?
 Or pericarditis, inflammation of the sac that covers the heart?
 Myocarditis and Pericarditis often go together.
 I dedicated a whole video to this topic, which will be posted on June 25th.

 Doctor Mike Hansen, MD

 Internal Medicine | Pulmonary Disease | Critical Care Medicine